ridonde/abap-sm30-text-input/README.md

 Double click on the screen number to open the screen painter.
 Then click on “Layout” button on the toolbar.

-In screen painter take the button and draw it at the end of the table.me it “Edit Text”
+In screen painter take the button and draw it at the end of the table.
+Name it “Edit Text”

 Save and activate it, go back to flow logic and go to “Element List” tab.